 1. A lot of the claims are hype

 Watch out for the hype.
 A lot of these programmes make very big claims about what returns you will receive as a result of doing their course and following their system.
 You certainly shouldn’t take the course on the basis of these claims.
-There is no guaranteed way to make big money, if there were, everyone would be doing it.
+There is no guaranteed way to make big money.

-2. Making big money through investing requires a lot of you
+2. Making big money through investing requires a lot of time and energy

 Investing successfully takes time, effort, determination and risk.
-Obviously you’re not going to get rich just because you’ve attended a training course.
+Obviously, you’re not going to get rich just because you’ve attended a training course.
 You also can’t make fantastic money overnight (unless you’re Warren Buffet).

 3. These courses aren’t for everyone

-It is also important to remember that how you, as the student, respond to a course will be a determining factor in its usefulness.
+It is also important to remember that the way you, the student, respond to a course will be a determining factor in its usefulness.
 People learn in different ways so bear that in mind when approaching a course.

-Equally ask yourself what it is that you want to achieve from this course.
+Equally, ask yourself what you want to achieve from this course.
 Is it simply to get the basic information you require?
-If so you might want to consider books and free internet resources before you splash your cash.
+If so, you might want to consider books and free internet resources before you splash your cash.

 4. There are alternatives to spending big money on a training course